Private Property Ownership

-Landowners are passionateabout manage their timber with sustainability in mind.
+Landowners are passionate about managing their timber with sustainability in mind.
 Smart forest management produces value for future generations.
-So, landowners play a key role in sustainable forest management while creating jobs and economic vitality for timber dependent communities.
+Landowners play a key role in sustainable forest management while creating jobs and economic vitality for timber dependent communities.

 We will continue to see the benefits forests provide – clean air, clean water, wildlife habitat, recreation, wood products, and those jobs that drive a vital economy – by continuing to make sure markets stay vibrant and healthy.